 Well I am back from NILM Workshop 2014.
 I have a very successful presentation of my disaggregator.
 I have posted then slide on my NILM website next to where you can download the paper.
 Over 90 people attended.
 There where 8 paper presentations (out of 23 submissions), and 14 poster presentations.
 My paper was 1 of only 3 papers selected as advancements in NILM algorithm design.
 I met a number of people.
 Although our research community is small we mesh well and had very good discussions.
 BIG thanks to Mario and Zico for organizing it and for Pecan Street’s support.

 Published by Stephen Makonin

-Dr. Stephen Makonin is an Adjunct Professor in Engineering Science at Simon Fraser University (SFU) and a Senior Software Engineer at Knowledge Network.
+Dr. Stephen Makonin is an Adjunct Professor in Engineering Science at Simon Fraser University (SFU).
 He received his PhD in Computing Science at Simon Fraser University in 2014 in the area of computational sustainability and has been a software engineer for over 20 years working for various local and international clients.
 Stephen is a registered Professional Engineering (PEng) with Engineers and Geoscientists BC and a Senior Member of the IEEE.
 His research interests include computational sustainability and the understanding of socioeconomic issues that pertain to technological advancement.
 Stephen is an expert in data engineering and a world-renowned researcher in non-intrusive load monitoring (NILM) and disaggregation.
 Currently, Stephen is a Vice-Chair of the IEEE Signal Processing Society Vancouver Chapter and serves as an Editorial Board Member of Nature's Scientific Data journal.
 View all posts by Stephen Makonin